Sandwich printing: Procedure

 When film negatives are used, one image will appear in the shadows of the other image.
 This occurs as a result of the shadow areas being less dense than the highlighted areas of a negative.
 The more underexposed the shadows, the more clearly the image from the other negative will shine through.
 The opposite occurs when using transparencies.
-The darker area of one image appears in the highlighted and pale areas of the other image.
+The darker areas of one image appear in the highlighted and pale areas of the other image.